orion-cirb/Th_Nucleus_Cytoplasm/README.md

 * Detect Th cells with Cellpose
 * Detect NeuN cells with Cellpose
 * Colocalize nuclei with Th and NeuN cells and tag each nucleus as being NeuN+/NeuN- and Th+/Th-
-* Measure ORF1p intensity of nuclei, cytoplasms and cells
+* Measure intensity of nuclei, cytoplasms and cells in ORF1p channel

 ### Dependencies